daithioc95/MS2/README.md

 ### Skeleton Plane
 Once the sections and layout has been identified as in the previous planes we can get started with the Skeleton Plane.
-The Skeleton Planes outlines the arrangment of each section on the website and the best way to design these are by creating wireframes.
+The Skeleton Planes outlines the arrangement of each section on the website and the best way to design these are by creating wireframes.
 I initially drew these wireframes before creating using Balsamiq software.

 #### Home page